// HOSPITALITY AI

 Most hotel AI agent deployments take 3 to 5 weeks.
 Week one covers PMS integration and communication channel setup.
 Week two configures the agent's knowledge base with your specific property information (amenities, policies, local recommendations).
 Weeks three and four run the agent alongside your existing process so staff can verify responses.
 By week five, the agent handles guest communication independently with staff managing exceptions.

-CloudNSite's hospitality agent bundle at /bundles includes guest communication, upsell automation, maintenance routing, and post-stay feedback agents.
+CloudNSite hospitality agents cover guest communication, upsell automation, maintenance routing, and post-stay feedback.
 Take the AI readiness assessment at /tools/ai-readiness to see where automation would have the highest impact at your property, or browse the full agent catalogue at /agents.

 Need Help with Hospitality AI?